-Our first stop on the journey (new readers might want to begin here) was going to be Harwich, where we'd be taking the overnight ferry to Hook of Holland.
-The ferry's the same one as I used on the trip to Brno a couple of years ago, a cross-channel ferry with a hotel bolted on top.
+Our first stop on the journey (new readers might want to begin here) would be Harwich, where we'd be taking the overnight ferry to Hook of Holland - a cross-channel ferry with a hotel bolted on top.

 For some it'd be a fair slog just to get to the channel - Mark had a couple of hundred miles to do from north Wales and set off around lunchtime, Steve was heading straight from work in London, Simon was coming from Brighton.
-I had a choice between going straight from work, or riding home from the City to Wimbledon, loading up, and then riding past my office again on the way to the dock.
-So I said goodbye to the doris on the Friday morning and rode through rush-hour London with the bike fully loaded.
-It only adds a couple of minutes to the commute but it does take a little more commitment when filtering through traffic.
+I had a choice between going straight from work, or riding home, loading up, and riding past my office again on the way to the dock.
+So my trip started with a ride through rush-hour London with luggaeg and a tent across the back.
+It only adds a couple of minutes to the commute but it does take a bit more commitment when filtering through traffic.

 Come 5pm and I had everything handed over at work and it was time to hit the road.
-The bike seemed to be running OK, with no sign of the problems it'd had until the day before.
+The bike seemed to be running OK, with no sign of the problems it'd had before.
 Or so I thought.
 Ten miles or so later, in the outside lane of the A13, the engine died and my heart sank.
-I grabbed the clutch, knocked it into neutral, and flapped my left arm desperately to warn people I was heading for the hard shoulder.
+I grabbed the clutch, knocked it into neutral, and desperately headed for the hard shoulder.
 Bugger.

-The first thing I did was check the fuel taps.
-The tank on the SMT is an inverted U shape, holding fuel either side of the engine to keep the weight as low down as possible.
-There's a tap on each side, with a link pipe to the fuel pump, which had been replaced the day before.
-To my relief, I found the tap on the right side was closed, and a few seconds after opening it the engine fired into life.
-Panic was replaced with unease when I put 18 litres of unleaded into the 19 litre tank.
-The low fuel light should have come on when there were 3 litres left, so it looked like the new pump didn't have the right sensor and I was going to have to do a 4500 mile round trip through bandit country with no idea how much fuel was in the tank.
-Ah well, at least it was running.
+The first thing I did was check the two fuel taps.
+To my relief, I found one was closed, and a few seconds later the engine fired into life.
+Panic was replaced with unease when I put 18 litres into the 19 litre tank.
+No warning light meant the new pump didn't have the right sensor, so I was looking at a 4500 mile round trip through bandit country with no idea how much fuel was in the tank.
+Ah well, at least it was running, and I could just count miles.
 I took the chance to buy a spare headlight bulb, just in case, and hit the road again.

 Next morning, getting off the ferry took ages, which was just as well because Mark had missed the announcement about heading to the car deck.
 He eventually appeared and we joined the queue for passport control.
-No sign of any police other than the usual border checks, it seemed the rumours had been false.
-That was until a couple of hundred yards later when we were diverted into a car park where Holland's finest were waiting to check everyone had brushed their teeth.
-Naturally we were OK, but there were several vehicles parked up, presumbly belonging to people who'd tucked a bit more away the night before.
-But we were fine, so we hit the road, aiming for Germany.
+No sign of any police other than the usual border checks, it seemed the rumours had been unfounded.
+That was until a couple of hundred yards later, where we were diverted into a car park where Holland's finest were waiting to check everyone's breath was minty-fresh enough.
+There were several vehicles parked up, presumbly belonging to people who'd tucked a bit more away the night before, but we were fine, so we hit the road, aiming for Germany.

-Not much worth reporting about the ride through the Netherlands.
-There never is - it's flat, featureless and involves far less hard pornography and soft drugs than one might expect.
-Germany isn't much more interesting either, if you're sticking to the Autobahns.
-All German motorways really have to offer are roadworks and little vouchers every time you go for a piss, which are usually spent on coffee to ensure another voucher at the next fuel stop.
-Because we had a long way to go, and I had no fuel light, we stuck religiously to stopping every hundred miles or so to fill up, give our arses a rest and exchange urine for coffee.
+The ride through the Netherlands was as dull as ever.
+It's flat, featureless and involves far less hard porn and soft drugs than might be expected.
+Germany isn't better, when sticking to the Autobahns, offering little more than roadworks and little vouchers every time you go for a piss, which are usually spent on coffee to ensure another voucher at the next fuel stop.
+Because we had a long way to go, and I had a thirsty bike with no fuel light, we stuck religiously to stopping every hundred miles or so to fill up, give our bums a rest, and swap pee for coffee.

-I knew that once we got past Hungary the fast roads would end, so I was hoping we'd get a good distance covered on each of the first two days.
-Ideally we'd make it to the Austrian border on the first day, with Nuremberg as a fallback, and somewhere near the Romanian border on the second, with Budapest as a fallback.
+I knew that once we got past Hungary the fast roads would end, so I was hoping we'd make good progress over the first two days.
+Ideally to the Austrian border on the first day, with Nuremberg as a fallback, and somewhere near the Romanian border on the second, or at least to Budapest.
 That meant keeping stops to a minimum, starting early each day, and getting miles done.
-So it wasn't ideal when at 5pm or so we were sheltering at some services a hundred miles from Nuremberg in the middle of a storm, dripping wet and no sign of the weather improving.
-I was game for finding a cheap hotel nearby, getting an early night and making an early start the next day, but was vetoed by the boys' own adventurers who were dead set on spending their first night abroad in a tent.
-Simon found a nearby campsite on his phone, I punched it into the satnav, and we went to find somewhere to crash for the night.
+A plan scuppered when at 5pm we were still a hundred miles short of Nuremberg, sheltering at some services in the middle of a storm, dripping wet and no sign of the weather improving.
+I was game for finding a cheap hotel nearby, getting an early night and making an early start the next day, but was vetoed by the other three who were dead set on spending their first night abroad in a tent.
+Simon found a nearby campsite on his phone, I punched it into the satnav, and we headed into the rain to find somewhere to stop for the night.

-We ended up at Camping Rangau, near Erlingen, where we scored a large, if slightly waterlogged pitch, with an archipelago of islands beween the puddles big enough for four bikes and four tents.
-Our host let us hang our kit in a hut for the night, to almost-kinda-sorta dry out, and we finished the night with beer, schnitzels, flick-knives, heavily fortified coffee, and earplugs to block out the noise from the party next door which eventually died down around 4 in the morning.
+We ended up at Camping Rangau, near Erlingen, where we scored a large, mostly-waterlogged pitch, with an archipelago of tent-sized islands beween the puddles.
+Our host let us hang our kit in a hut for the night, to mostly dry out, and we finished the night with beer, schnitzels, flick-knives, heavily fortified coffee, and earplugs to block out the noise from the party next door.

 The next morning we were up early, but not before most of the caravans and motorhomes around us had already made a move.
 Tents really don't seem that common these days, the trend is very much for mobile homes, to the point that one campsite I looked at in Romania was entirely hard standing, completely unsuited to tents.
 That's not camping.
 That's, well, I don't know what it is but it's not bloody camping.